UNLVCS/LiteratureAnnotator/data_generation/README.md

 # RAG-based Data Labeling Script

 This script generates labeled data using RAG (Retrieval-Augmented Generation) chains with multiple LLM providers instead of just GPT.
-It processes papers from a queue and generates labeled data based on the same criteria as the main webhook system.
+It processes papers from a queue and generates labeled data based on a set of crieteiras.

 ## Features